Seminole Nation of Oklahoma: In Indian Territory

 After the American Civil War, in which many Seminole, including John Frippo Brown last Principal Chief of the Seminole Nation, had allied with the Confederacy, they were forced to make some land cessions under a new treaty with the US government.
 These included allocating a portion of their reservation for the Seminole Freedmen following emancipation of slaves in Indian Territory in 1866.
 The treaty granted the Black Seminoles who chose to stay on the reservation full citizenship in the tribe.

 As they had in Florida, the Seminole strongly discouraged intermarriage with whites or adoption of European-American ways.
 In 1900 they were still mostly full bloods.
 They generally had little intermarriage with the Seminole maroons, who were recognized as having their own distinct culture.
 As the Seminole had a matrilineal kinship system, they believed children belonged to their mother's people.
 Mixed-race children belonged to the mother's people, whichever race that was.

 Following the Seminole Agreement of 1909, the Seminole lands were allotted to individual households registered on the Dawes Rolls, in a federal plan to encourage subsistence farming and assimilation.
 Numerous interests wanted to extinguish the communal tribal lands to gain admission of Oklahoma (including Indian Territory) as a state.
 In 1900 the Seminole Freedmen numbered about 1,000, nearly one-third of the total Seminole tribe in Oklahoma.
 The Dawes Commission established two separate registration rolls for Seminole Indians and Freedmen.
 They became United States citizens in a racially segregated state.

 The Seminole Freedmen suffered extra legal discrimination and restrictions in the state.
 Some left for Canada or other states.
 The segregation of the larger society drove a wedge between the communities.
 The Freedmen quickly lost land through unscrupulous land sharks, as their land sales were not supervised by the Indian Bureau.
 The Seminole also lost land, sometimes through the actions of overseers who were supposed to help them.

 Current conditions

 Today the Seminole Nation of Oklahoma is located in Seminole County, Oklahoma.
 The entire county of Seminole is a portion of the original Seminole Nation jurisdiction, and covers approximately 633 square miles.
 The county is a checkerboard of tribal trust property, Indian allotments, restricted Indian lands, and dependent Indian communities.
 Native Americans make up 22% of the population of Seminole County.

 The Seminole County service population is 5,315 Tribal citizens, according to the Seminole Nation Tribal Enrollment Office.
-The total enrollment of the Seminole Nation of Oklahoma is approximately 17,000 members.
+The total enrollment of the Seminole Nation of Oklahoma is approximately 17,000 citizens.
 According to 2000 U.S. Census data for Seminole County, the self-identified Native American (one race only) population is 4,328, and the Native American (one race or combination with other race) population is 5,485.

+As of the Spring of 2022, the Chief was Lewis Johnson.